Danish925/python-data-science-journey/README.md

-python-data-science-journey
+PYTHON-DATA-SCIENCE-JOURNEY

 Overview

-A beginner-friendly, hands-on journey into Python for data science—mini-projects, scripts, and notebooks that build a strong foundation step by step.
-The repository now highlights two structured OOP projects alongside practice scripts and learning notebooks.
+A beginner-friendly, hands-on journey into Python for data science—mini-projects, scripts, and notebooks that build skills progressively.
+The repository now includes three highlighted projects: Password Generator, To‑Do CLI, and Zoo Simulator, alongside practice scripts and learning notebooks.

 Highlights